Skip to main content

 Pre-loss preparation checklist for California homeowners: read your dec page, photograph everything, know your limits, understand your deductible, and more.

-AB 597 (Pending): Proposed Public Adjuster Regulations in California
+AB 597: Proposed Public Adjuster Regulations in California

-California AB 597 is a pending bill that would cap public adjuster fees at 15% for catastrophic-disaster claims and impose new contract and solicitation requirements.
-Currently held in Senate Appropriations as of August 2025.
+AB 597 would cap California Public Adjuster fees at 15% for catastrophe claims and add new contract and solicitation rules.
+Held in Senate Appropriations.

-Families routinely add an adult child to their home deed as an estate planning shortcut to avoid probate.
-The estate planning attorney rarely tells the client to call their insurance agent.
-Changing title changes insurable interest, can trigger policy violations, and may leave both the original owner and the added family member without coverage when a claim arises.
+Adding an adult child to your deed changes insurable interest, can trigger policy violations, and may leave both parties without coverage when a claim hits.

-ADU and Garage Conversion Insurance Coverage Gaps in California
+ADU and Granny Flat Insurance Claims in California

-Advance Payments and Partial Payments: Your Right to Money Before the Claim Is Resolved
+Advance and Partial Payments: Money Before Claim Closes

-Advance Payments on Insurance Claims: Your Statutory Right to Receive Undisputed Amounts Now
+Advance Payments: Your Right to Undisputed Amounts Now

-California law requires insurers to pay undisputed claim amounts promptly, even while disputed portions are still being adjusted.
-Learn how to demand advance payments, avoid the full-and-final check trap, and protect your rights when accepting partial payments.
+California law requires insurers to pay undisputed claim amounts promptly.
+How to demand advance payments and avoid the full-and-final check trap.

-Agreed Value vs. Stated Value vs. Replacement Cost: Three Valuation Methods That Are Not the Same
+Agreed Value vs. Stated Value vs. Replacement Cost

-Agreed value, stated value, and replacement cost are three different insurance valuation methods.
-Understanding the differences determines whether your claim gets paid in full or reduced at the worst possible time.
+Agreed value, stated value, and replacement cost are three different valuation methods.
+The differences determine whether your claim gets paid in full.

 Animal and Pest Damage Insurance Claims: What Is Covered and What Is Not